apache/kylin/website/_docs/tutorial/setup_jdbc_datasource.md

  * Numeric column, if exists;
  * A column at first glance.

 Please note, when configure these parameters in `conf/kylin.properties`, all your projects are using the JDBC as data source.
-If you need access different types of data source, you need configure these parameters at project level, this is the recommended way (since Kylin v2.4.0).

 ## Load tables from JDBC data source